13 Mar Classified Information – The Vatican Shadow Files

 Initially, this section ended here, not knowing what future direction the project will take.
 In the meantime, 2020 brought us two brand new releases so let’s put them in here for a start.

 The first release, a collaborative EP with Salford Electronics ‘Temple Gas Mask’ (released on Hospital Productions); a mini-release containing one signature slow burner by Vatican Shadow, two new Minimal Techno excursions (SE solo and SE+VS), and two more remixes of Salford Electronics’ ‘Deconstruction’; a track which had already been remixed by VS in the past… After that, there was a special treat in form of a brand new LP, titled ‘Persian Pillars of the Gasoline Era’, released on the metal label 20 Buck Spin.
 The record was some of the Vatican’s most textured work to date (at moments it reminded me of ‘Berghain 09’ mix or even earlier live experiments such as ‘Operation Neptune Spear’) in the way that it sounds like he’s playing a couple of different tracks simultaneously, like layering Muslimgauze tracks over Techno kicks and adding another Vatican Shadow synth line over it.
-To break the fourth wall a bit, I wasn’t ready for this to be this good instantly; the ‘revival’ signalized in 2019 was happening for real.
+To prove the point, listen to ‘Ayatollah Ferocity (The Refinery At Abadan)’ for example, which is like Ancient Methods remixing Suicide’s remix of Muslimgauze.
 In some elitist way, you may say that he abandoned Berghain’s dance floor in order to get back to his roots, but took them to a whole different level (again!).
-Also, I don’t like to mention track names in these notes because I think that misses the point, since atmosphere and moods speak a lot more to people who haven’t listened yet, but I can’t help myself not mentioning ‘Ayatollah Ferocity (The Refinery At Abadan)’ which is like Ancient Methods remixing Suicide’s remix of Muslimgauze.
-If only it took the whole side and ran for another ten minutes…

 *REWORK IN PROGRESS.
-PLEASE BE PATIENT.* [end of October]
+PLEASE BE PATIENT.
+I WILL EMAIL YOU REGARDING CHANGES.* [April, 2021]

 Boiler Room (London, 2013) / Boiler Room (San Francisco, 2014) / RBMA (New York, 2013) / NTS (London, 2013), Varvara Festival (Torino, 2014) / Mosaique (Saint Petersburg, 2019), Dekmantel Festival (2019) / Reaktor Festival (w/ Ancient Methods) (2019)